ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 Setup
 =====

-The following instructions will have to be followed for both location.
+The following instructions will have to be followed for all the locations.
-Each location though will define a different location name.
+Each location though will define a different and unique location name.

 Installing the locations:
 -------------------------